osamja/my-personal-website/docs/accomplishments.md

   - Create a movies watched in 2019 page similar to books (2 pts)
   - Populate the travel page (2 pts)
   - Change font for Gallery grid item image text (1 pt)
+  - Introduce a file for static routes.
+(3 pts)
+      - Will allow static files to be more easily hosted on a dedicated server in the future.

 Sprint 5 MPW Accomplishments (3/18/19 - 4/1/19)
   - Create Academic section with link to work (2 pts)